 Lenovo’s Ideapad 710S is similarly specced and thinner but has a poorer display.
 HP’s Spectre x360 is also slimmer but its starting price is £1,199 ($1,049, AU$2,299).

 In order to keep the price low, Asus has increased the thickness, but kept the build quality high.
 A fair compromise in our eyes.

 Screen and interface

-And, this QHD panel is a glory to behold.
+This QHD panel is a glory to behold, too.
 With wide-viewing angles, and Anti-Glare that actually works, it’s hard to find anything to complain about.

 You won’t find much in the way of edge burn when the screen is blacked out, and the colors are well-defined, deep and don’t look obnoxious.
 This display could work for photographers on the move, thanks to its color accuracy.